turingschool-examples/frontend-mod-1-prework/day_6/questions.md

 > The first of these code examples is taken from the Classes lesson plan, and the second is from the Day 6 README.md.
 In the Pizza class, `this.toppings = toppings;` establishes the property for objects of this class through the variable passed as a parameter.
 The argument given in defining the object instance `pizza2` shows that the value of `toppings` is an array.
 For the GoodDog class, the `name` property follows the same format, but `bones` shows an empty array until we use a method to add an item to the array.
-Having seen that either of these approaches can work, is one preferred as good convention over the other, or would there be certain reasons / situations to use one format rather than the other?
+Having seen that either of these approaches can work in creating an array value for the property of an object instance, is one preferred as good convention over the other, or would there be certain reasons / situations to use one format rather than the other?

 ```
         class Pizza {